 What are your favorite restaurants in Greenwich?

-I love Gabriele.
+My favorite restaurant in Greenwich is Gabriele.
 I love it for date night.
 I love the ambiance and love Tony the host.
-Harvest is also a favorite.
+Harvest is also a favorite restaurant in Greenwich.
 The private wine cellar is great for intimate gatherings with friends.
-Le Penguin is also another favorite.
+Le Penguin in downtown Greenwich is also another favorite.
 Being from Montreal, it brings me back home.

 What are your favorite places in Greenwich?